n_build_threads. Controls the number of threads used to build

 available columns, giving an error message along the lines of:

-Error: index size <size> is not a multiple of vector size <size>
+Error: index size <size> is not a multiple of vector size <size>.
+This has now

 existing saved models must be regenerated.
 Thank you to reporter